AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 ## 7.1 Course Structure Data Model

 <a name="course_level_meta_data"/>
-### 7.1.1 Course Level Meta-data
+### 7.1.1 Course Level Metadata

-The following metadata attributes and elements are at the course level and  describe the course instance as a whole,
+The following metadata attributes and elements are at the course level and  describe the course instance as a whole.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>